MehrazRumman/teach-in/README.md

 + ### 3.
 Applicable:

-  -**A. Market Demand:** Online education is highly applicable in today's context.
+  - **A. Market Demand:** Online education is highly applicable in today's context.
 It caters to a wide range of learners, from school students to working professionals looking to upskill.
 There is a significant market for such platforms.

   - **B. Flexibility:** The flexibility to choose courses, seminars, or bootcamps based on individual needs and schedules is highly applicable to modern lifestyles.
 It allows people to pursue education alongside other commitments.